Technical Report: Impact of Position Bias on Language Models in Token Classification: Analysis

 \textbf{Approach}: We propose a novel evaluation approach that involves \textbf{duplicating} sequences in the test set of the four benchmarks.
-The intuition behind this approach is that it allows to study the effect of position bias on the model's performance without altering the context of the sentence.
-By repeating the same sentence $k$ times, we can observe how the model perform as the position of the named entities and POS tags within the new input sequence change.
+The intuition behind this approach is that it allows us to study the effect of position bias on the model's performance without altering the context of the sentence.
+By repeating the same sentence $k$ times, we can observe how the model performs as the position of the named entities and POS tags within the new input sequence change.
 The assumption is that the local context of the original sentence is not substantially altered, which is crucial for evaluating the model's performance.
 If we were to concatenate different sentences, it would be difficult to disentangle the effect of position bias from the effect of noisy context on the performance.

 For this experiment, we use a subset $\mathcal{D}^*$ of the datasets where we take all examples that fall between $1^{st}$ and $3^{rd}$ quantiles ($Q1$, $Q3$) of the sequence length distributions to exclude outliers of short or long examples and have more representative sets.
-We train on training sets $\mathcal{D}^*_{train}$ and evaluate the model on synthetic test data $\mathcal{D}^*_{test}(k)$, where $k$ is defined as a duplication coefficient.
-Please note that a separation token \textit{[SEP]} is added between repeated sentences since that was how sentences were pre-processed during the pre-training of BERT\cite{devlin2018bert}, see example in Figure \ref{fig:example_duplication}.
+We train on training sets $\mathcal{D}^*_{train}$ and evaluate the model on synthetic test data $\mathcal{D}^*_{test}(k)$, where $k$ is defined as the duplication coefficient.
+Please note that a separation token \textit{[SEP]} is added between repeated sentences since that was how sentences were pre-processed during the pre-training of BERT\cite{devlin2018bert}.